awslabs/mountpoint-s3-csi-driver/docs/installation.md

 helm uninstall scality-s3-csi --namespace kube-system
 ```

-If you created the S3 credentials secret manually (or if `awsAccessSecret.create` was true and Helm didn't clean it up), you may need to delete it separately:
+If you created the S3 credentials secret manually (or if `s3CredentialSecret.create` was true and Helm didn't clean it up), you may need to delete it separately:

 ```bash
 kubectl delete secret aws-secret --namespace kube-system